astrochili/defold-kinematic-walker/README.md

 ## Quick Start

 1. Add the `collision_standing` collision object with the capsule shape to your character's gameobject.
 The position anchor must be on the floor.
-Set type to `Kinematic`, set group to `walker` and switch locked rotation to `true`.
+Set type to `Kinematic` and switch locked rotation to `true`.

 2. Add `walker.script` to your character's gameobject and configure its script properties in the editor.

 ### Crouching

 To allow crouching add the `collision_crouching` collision object with the capsule shape with the same collision properties as the `collision_standing` but with a lower height.
+Then set the [`is_crouching_allowed`](#is_crouching_allowed) to `true`.

 ### Camera